 Some of you may ask: Can I merge various data sources in a dashboard to create tables and graphs?
 The answer is yes.
 In Data Studio, there is an option called data blending which is basically a left outer join that lets you create charts based on multiple data sources.
 You may blend up to 4 data sources.
 To join the data, each data source in the blend must share a set of one or more dimensions, known as a join key.
 It is important to note that this operation is only at report level and you won’t see them on your data sources home page.

 2.2.
 How does data integration work in Looker?

 You need a SQL database to integrate your data source with Looker.
 This means that whatever format your raw data is in, you need to transfer it to a SQL database, and only then Looker will be able to read the data.
 Currently, Looker supports more than 50 databases including Google BigQuery, Amazon Redshift, and Snowflake.

 In Looker, you can use Explores to merge data sources together.
 An Explore is the starting point for queries.
 Using the Merged Results feature, you can create a query from an Explore and then add queries from other Explores to display the merged results in a single table.
 From there, you can examine the data, pivot fields, and create visualizations.

 What deployment options does Data Studio offer?

 Looker is a browser-based BI tool that is fully hosted on cloud.
-This means that users do not require to go through the installation, configuration and maintenance of Looker application.
-However, for the companies that have tight security measures, they can host Looker instances on-prem.
+This means that users do not require to go through the installation, configuration and maintenance of Looker.
+However, companies that have tight security measures can host Looker instances on-prem.

 Before we get into analyzing data modeling capabilities for Looker and Data Studio, It is crucial to understand what data modeling is and why it is important.